WDI-SEA/notes/05-node-express/express-apis/02apis.md

 app.listen(3000);
 ```

+** API Keys? **

+Notice that OMDB API has added an key requirement to their API since the original creation of this lesson.
+That's okay, it just means we'll need to register for a key real quick before running the  example.
+Don't worry - it's free and only takes a few minutes.
+Lots of APIs will require keys, so let's get into the habit!

+> Protip: Never share your API keys!
+These should go in `.env` files and never, ever be pushed up to Github or anywhere else online.
+The `.env` file can be added to your `.gitignore` file to make git ignore it!

 **Things to Note**

 * In order to pass a query string to OMDB, we can create an object with key-value pairs.